-Securities Lending
+(c) Securities Lending

 The College has determined that it will exit its securities lending program in a manner that will limit its exposure to any significant financial loss.
 Collateral required under the program is a minimum of 102% of the fair value of securities lent and is adjusted on a daily basis to reflect changes in the market value of the securities lent.
 The College receives lending fees and continues to earn interest and dividends from the securities on loan.
 The College's collateral is generally invested in short-term, asset backed securities.
 In the case of a borrower's failure to deliver securities for any reason within the time specified by the applicable securities loan agreement, the College has rights to this collateral under applicable law.
 The security lending agent indemnifies the College against losses arising from the failure of a borrower to return securities.
-As of June 30, 2015 and 2014, the College had loaned certain securities, which are included in the endowment investments, with a fair value of \$4,390 and \$4,397 to several financial institutions that have provided collateral of \$4,500 as of June 30, 2015 and 2014, for the loaned securities.
+As of June 30, 2016 and 2015, the College had loaned certain securities, which are included in the endowment investments, with a fair value of \$4,392 and \$4,390 to several financial institutions that have provided collateral of \$4,500 as of June 30, 2016 and 2015, for the loaned securities.

-Notes to Financial Statements June 30, 2015 and 2014 (Dollars in thousands)
+Notes to Financial Statements June 30, 2016 and 2015 (Dollars in thousands)

-Investment Return
+(d) Investment Return

-The following schedule summarizes total investment return and its classification in the statements of activities for the years ended June 30, 2015 and 2014:
+The following schedule summarizes total investment return and its classification in the statements of activities for the years ended June 30, 2016 and 2015: